-During and HVAC tune up, while the motors are being evaluated and lubricated, a technician will also assess the condition of the belts on belt driven motors.
-If a belt is suffering from wear and tear, it is a simple replacement that will go a long way toward preventing potential HVAC trouble and more complicated repairs in the future.
+Check All Belts: During an HVAC tune-up, the motors are evaluated and lubricated.
+The HVAC technician will also check the condition of the belts on belt-driven motors.
+If a belt is suffering from wear and tear, a simple replacement that will go a long way toward preventing potential HVAC trouble and more complicated repairs in the future.

-Checking the coolant levels during your HVAC tune up serves multiple purposes.
-In addition to the obvious, allowing the professional the chance to add coolant if necessary, it will also tip off the technician if there is a potential leak in pressure ports, tubing or connections.
+Check Coolant Levels: Checking the coolant levels during your HVAC tune-up serves multiple purposes.
+The professional will add coolant if necessary.
+Lower levels can indicate a potential leak in pressure ports, tubing or connections.
 If there is indeed a leak, it must be repaired properly to ensure the efficient and continued functioning of your HVAC system.

-Anyone who has ever had to pay their electric bill after an especially warm Arizona summer knows all too well the important role electricity plays in air conditioning.
-In addition to the other steps of an HVAC tune up, a check of the amp drawer is critical to making sure that the HVAC system is working efficiently, eliminating unnecessary energy consumption and lowering your utility bills while maintaining the well being of the air conditioning unit.
-During your HVAC tune up, a technician will use a special instrument to check that all electrical components of your system — big and small — are working correctly.
+Check AMP Drawer: Electric bills during the Arizona summer can soar, which is why. checking the amp drawer is critical to making sure that the HVAC system is working efficiently.
+This check helps eliminate unnecessary energy consumption and lower utility bills while maintaining the well being of the air conditioning unit.
+During your HVAC tune-up, a technician will use a special instrument to check that all electrical components of your system — big and small — are working correctly.

-This is by no means a comprehensive list of all of the things a technician will be doing and checking for over the course of your HVAC tune up, but hopefully it is enough to give you a good idea of the types of issues that can be addressed and the importance of regular HVAC tune ups to the life of your HVAC system.
+This is by no means a comprehensive list of all of the things a technician will be doing and checking for over the course of your HVAC tune-up, but hopefully it is enough to give you a good idea of the types of issues that can be addressed and the importance regular HVAC tune-ups to extending the life of your HVAC system.
 Schedule a professional to come tune-up your HVAC here.